sofiaxuuu/mini-proj2-college-innovation/README.md

 The purpose of finding outliers is that, by analyzing our outlier data points, I can potentially identify causes of an outlier to improve current policy or methods to incentivize innovation.

 ## Further Analysis and Application
-We can conclude that, we can make prediction of share of inventore in colleges based on if it's elite school and parent's average income level.
+We can conclude that we can predict the share of inventory in colleges based on if it's elite school and parent's average income level.

 __Share_of_inventor = 0.0371218 + 0.013103192 * is_elite -0.062772509 * par_mean__

 The positive coefficient between is_elite and share_of_inventor shows that elite school does tend to have more students that files patents.
-This could be explained by the fact that elite school tend to have more powerful research centers, faculties and funding to conduct scientific research.
+This could be explained by the fact that elite schools tend to have more powerful research centers, faculties, and funding to conduct scientific research.
 Hence there is a positive correlation.
 The negative coefficient between par_mean and share_of_inventor shows that students with wealthy parents are less likely to be an inventor as students.
-This coil dbe explained as wealthy people don’t need patents or innovation to increase social status, while people in lower-income levels are more motivated to innovate and improve their capital accumulation.
+This could be explained as wealthy people don’t need patents or innovation to increase social status, while people in lower-income levels are more motivated to innovate and improve their capital accumulation.

-With those correlation in mind, educational institutes that want to foster innovation could try to find students with middle parents' income, and provide better education as "elite school".
-The government will be able to better provide environment and generat policies that encourages more innovation.
+With that correlation in mind, educational institutes that want to foster innovation could try to find students with middle parents' income, and provide better education as "elite school".
+The government will be able to better provide policies that encourage more innovation.

 Some possible areas to improve on will be:
-- I could potentailly use another dataset that gives numeric ranking as a variable to measure school selectivity instead of grouping them
+- I could potentially use another dataset that gives numeric ranking as a variable to measure school selectivity instead of grouping them
-- I could investigate and try to understand causes of those outliers
+- I could investigate and try to understand the causes of those outliers
-- I could look into what factors of elite school education is most closedly related to fostering inventors
+- I could look into what factors of elite school education is most closely related to fostering inventors

 # Data Analysis Steps